letsila/slim3-jwt-auth-example/README.md

 * You are ready to sent requests to the server.
 Check /tests/Functional/RoutesTest.php to see what you can do.

 ## Routes
-Two routes were created :
+Two routes were created:

-1. An authentication route which allows us to get the credentials and the token sent from the client for validation.
+* An authentication route which allows us to get the credentials and the token sent from the client for validation.
 ```php
 $app->post('/authenticate', function (Request $request, Response $response) {
     // ...
 })
 ```

-2. A route which handle a get request for requiring restricted resource to test out our JWT implementation.
+* A route which handle a get request for requiring restricted resource to test out our JWT implementation.
 This route expected that a token is set on the authorisation header of the request.
 The token will be validated and if it succeed, we return the requested resource to the client.
 ```php